indico/indico/doc/guides/UserGuide/Meetings.rst

 The Meeting Display is the view that users of the meeting will see.
-If the meeting is public they will not need to log in to view the meeting.
+If the meeting is public they will not need to log in to view it.
 It is also the area in which you can access the modification areas if you have access rights.
 There are various views/styles in which the meeting can be displayed; the following sections show the different views and displays.